talaripavan/Promptify/README.md

 - **demo.py**: Using the 'ner.jinja' model template, we can classify text into various entities.
 This process is a crucial part of Natural Language Processing (NLP) known as Named Entity Recognition (NER).

 What is Named Entity Recognition (NER)?
-Named Entity Recognition (NER) is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into predefined categories such as the names of persons, organizations, locations, expressions of times, quantities, monetary values, percentages, etc.
+Named Entity Recognition (NER) is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into predefined categories such as the names of persons, organizations,etc.